-SNAP PAC controller, must be assigned a unique, static IP address.
+Each SNAP PAC R-series and S-series controller, and each SNAP PAC EB, SNAP Ultimate, SNAP Ethernet, and SNAP Simple I/O unit, must be assigned a unique, static IP address.
 If the network you're using has a Dynamic Host Configuration Protocol (DHCP) server, either assign a static IP address before connecting the device to the network (preferred), or disable the server.
 (These servers may respond to BootP requests and assign a dynamic address.)